How to Become a Park Ranger (5 Steps + Complete Guide)

 Understanding procedures is also an important skill to have.

-Being able to use tools, and able to do some physical type work, is also essential.
+Being able to use tools and being able to do some physical type of work is also essential.

 Michael Morales